Discover Southern Peru

 Private Tours of Moray and Maras and Off-the-Beaten Track Stop at a Local Community

 After breakfast at your hotel of choice, we’ll head to Moray to see the famous circular terraces, which are thought to have been used as an agricultural testing station by the Incas.
 From there, continue on to the small town of Maras to see the community-owned salt pans, which cover the hillside.
 Different sections are owned by different families who still harvest the pools using the same ancient methods established by the Incas.
-Next, we’ll break for lunch at the Casa de Barro, where you can sample regional cuisine.
+Next, we’ll break for lunch featuring local flavors, where you can sample regional cuisine.

 After lunch, we’ll introduce you to some of our friends in an isolated highland village set on the shore of Lake Piuray.
-Agriculture is central to the community here, and many of the women are extremely accomplished weavers too.
-Speak to the residents, learn about how they live and chat to the children who attend Kuoda’s after-school program (Monday to Friday).
+Agriculture is central to the community here, and many of the women are extremely accomplished weavers forming a weaving collective that places special importance on ancient techniques.
+Speak to the residents, learn about how they live, and chat to the children who attend Kuoda’s after-school program (Monday to Friday).

 Return to your stylish hotel for the evening.